 Enterprises will be employing DaaS systems more actively in order to track their clients’ needs in a more time- and cost-efficient manner.

-Another important thing SaaS providers are expected to do in 2018 is to acknowledge even more the power of artificial intelligence and machine learning, and apply both in their promotional strategies.
+Another important thing SaaS providers are expected to do in 2018 is to acknowledge even more the power of artificial intelligence and machine learning and apply both in their promotional strategies.
 They are placed in the very core of an ongoing marketing revolution, producing practices that may prove, per se, more beneficial than relying on years of good old reputation.
 It seems that many executives believe this as business intelligence statistics show that global companies are increasing their investments in AI and big data.

 The annual growth rate of most successful SaaS vendors is a steady 30%, which put alone says enough on why investors are looking their way.
 Unlike 2013, when a SaaS-exclusive workplace was the blurry, undefined idea of only 40% of US companies, 2018 will open up a market of 60%+ enterprises ready to go to cloud, and even readier to pay for it.